ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 steps use the *Ceph Benchmarking Tool* (cbt_).
 Regardless of the tool used, the steps described below remain the same.

-As already described in the `OSD Config Reference`_ section, the number of shards and the bluestore's throttle parameters have an impact on the mclock op queues.
+As already described in the :ref:`dmclock-qos` section, the number of shards and the bluestore's throttle parameters have an impact on the mclock op queues.
 Therefore, it is critical to set these values carefully in order to maximize the impact of the mclock scheduler.